gokulchandrap/go-app-test/test.md

+# Migration Workflow

+There are multiple steps required to trigger the migration and the composition of OpenShift clusters may vary.
+The below guide provides instructions for converting and migrating different object types from OpenShift to Kubernetes (EKS in this case).
+All the steps in the document are just to provide an overview on how the objects differ between Openshift and Kubernetes.

 # Converting OpenShift Projects to Kubernetes Namespaces

-[OpenShift projects](https://docs.openshift.com/container-platform/4.7/rest_api/project_apis/project-project-openshift-io-v1.html) can be mapped to Kubernetes Namespaces.
+[OpenShift projects](https://docs.openshift.com/container-platform/4.7/rest_api/project_apis/project-project-openshift-io-v1.html) are equvalent to Kubernetes Namespaces.
+Technically, OpenShift Project and Kubernetes Namespace are basically the same: A Project is a Kubernetes namespace with additional annotations (an functionality) to provide multi tenancy.

+If you’re deploying software on OpenShift you’ll basically use the project exactly the same way as a Kubernetes namespace, except a normal user can be prevented from creating their own projects, requiring a cluster administrator to do that.

+A good example would be network policies that close your project for external traffic so that is isolated and secure by default – if you want to permit some kind of traffic you would do so by creating additional policies explicitly.
+In a similar way, you could provide default quotas or LimitRange objects and make your new projects pre-configured according to your organization rules.

 ## Generating Kubernetes namespace for each OpenShift Project.

-If you are migrating individual projects, here is a typical script to convert an OpenShift Project to Kubernetes namespace.
+If you are migrating individual projects (recommended), here is a typical script to convert an OpenShift Project to Kubernetes namespace.
 Substitute the variable names accordingly before running.

 ```
 PROJECT_NAME=<<yourprojectname>>